 (j) Amendment.
 At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process issued.

 (k) Alternative Provisions for Service in a Foreign Country.

 (2) Return.
-Proof of service may be made as prescribed by subdivision (i) of this rule, or by the foreign country’s law, or by order of the court.
+Proof of service may be made as prescribed by subdivision (i) of this Vermont Rules of Civil Procedure rule, by the foreign country’s law, or by order of the court.
 When service is made under subparagraph (1)(D) of this subdivision, proof of service shall include a receipt signed by the addressee or other delivery evidence to the addressee satisfactory to the court.

 (l) Waiver of Service; Duty to Save Costs of Service; Request to Waive.

 (2) Authorization; Duty to Save Costs.
-When an action has been commenced by filing the complaint, and the summons and complaints may be served within or without the state by personal service under subdivisions (d) or (e) of this rule, notice may be given provided in this subdivision instead.
+When an action has been commenced by filing the complaint, and the summons and complaints may be served within or without the state by personal service under subdivisions (d) or (e) of this rule, notice may be provided in this subdivision instead.
 However, notice may not be given under this subdivision to an infant or incompetent person.
-A defendant who receives notice of an action in the manner provided in this subdivision has a duty to avoid unnecessary costs of serving the summons.
-To avoid costs, the plaintiff may notify such a defendant of the commencement of the action and request that the defendant waives service of a summons.
+A defendant who receives notice of an action in the manner provided in this subdivision must avoid unnecessary costs of serving the summons.
+To avoid costs, the plaintiff may notify such a defendant of the commencement of the action and request that the defendant waives the service of a summons.

 (3) Method.
-The notice and request gave under this subdivision
+The notice and request given under this subdivision

 (A) shall be in writing and shall be addressed directly to the defendant, if an individual, or else to any other person authorized under subdivision (d) of this rule to receive service of process on behalf of a defendant who is not an individual, provided that notice may not be given hereunder to a public officer who is designated by statute as an agent to receive service of process;